Muskogee, OK Attractions Overview: Museums, Theaters, Festivals

 Erly Rush Coffee House in Muskogee, OKRead More

 City of Muskogee, OK

 Muskogee, known to many from Merle Haggard's famous song, Okie from Muskogee, is about 50 miles southeast of Tulsa.
 A popular motorcycling destination, the city also hosts many festivals, concerts and events.
 Surrounded by rivers, lakes, gardens and woodlands, the city offers a host of outdoor activities.
-The National Trust for Historic Preservation named Muskogee a "distinctive destination".For those people interested in the walkability of a community, Muskogee has a Walk Score® of 26.
+The National Trust for Historic Preservation named Muskogee a "distinctive destination".Walkability can be a key driver of the overall livability of a community.
+Muskogee has a Walk Score® of 26.

 Median Household Income$32,621

 Residents of Muskogee find it easy to stay active thanks to the area’s wide range of recreational amenities.
 From athletic endeavors to more relaxing encounters with nature, there are lots of ways to play.
 River Country Family Water Park at Love-Hatbox Sports Complex

 Culture abounds in Muskogee, from music to art exhibits and wine tastings.
 Bull riding and outhouse races offer unique attractions and an escape from the ordinary.
 Native American Art Events

 For a small town, Muskogee over-delivers in a lot of areas.
 Music scene: check.
 Arts and culture: check.
 And big-city food choices?
 Yeah, we’ve got those too.
 Here are a few delicious highlights: Lopez Grill

 The quality of a school district if often a top factor for parents considering where to live.
 Strong school systems attract new residents and help their cities prosper.
 See how Muskogee rates.

 Being a great place to live and being a great place to work, often go hand-in-hand.
 Here’s what the business and employment climate is like in Muskogee.